evealexis/EveAlexis/README.md

-## Hi there I'm Eve! 👋
+## Hi there! 👋

-### Currently:
-- 💻 Aspiring Software Developer
-- 🔨 Building Websites
+My name is Alicia (Ah-liss-eeya) Eve and I am an aspiring Software Developer!

 ### Contact Me:
 - 👤 LinkedIn: <a href="http://linkedin.com/in/evealex">View Here</a>